oceanprotocol/ocean.py/READMEs/parameters.md

 ocean = Ocean(d)
 ```

-For legacy support, you can also use `metadataStoreUri` instead of `metadataCacheUri`.

 ## 1a.
 Unsetting envvars

 Recall that parameters set by envvars override config file values.
 So, to use a config value in a file, we must remove its envvar.